Watch for these red flags of scammers after your money and personal information.

-If you’re like many consumers, you may have done more of your shopping online this holiday season.
-After all, purchasing gifts online is a lot less stressful than elbowing your way through holiday shopping masses or circling retail parking lots in search of the elusive parking space.
+If you’re like many consumers, you may have done more of your shopping online this year.
+After all, purchasing gifts online is a lot less stressful than elbowing your way through shopping masses or circling retail parking lots in search of the elusive parking space.

-With packages coming from all directions and multiple retailers, it can be difficult to keep track of them all — and criminals are counting on you being so flustered with holiday festivities and stressors that you click on links and/or download malware in text and email messages.
+With packages coming from all directions and multiple retailers, it can be difficult to keep track of them all — and criminals are counting on you to click on links and/or download malware in text and email messages.

 Text and email messages asking for updates